IQSS/ondemand-loop/docs/guide/content/development_guide/accessibility.md

 OnDemand Loop is built having in mind the [WCAG 2.1 A and AA accessibility criteria](https://www.w3.org/TR/WCAG21/).
 Some tools like [WAVE Evaluation Tool](https://wave.webaim.org/) and reviews assisted with AI have been used to keep the experience inclusive as much as possible.
-Nonetheless, despite the efforts, there might be parts of the UI that are not compliant.
+Nonetheless, despite the efforts, there might be parts of the UI that are not fully compliant.

 ---

 ### Continuous verification

+Accessibility is an ongoing effort.
+New additions to the code should consider it:

 - **Manual confirmation** – To keep pursuing accessibility on this application, it is desirable that developers ensure that their code follows the standards.
 PR reviewers should check accessibility as well.
 - **Automated audits** – In the future an automatic evaluation tool can be added to the GitHub workflows so that accessibility is fulfilled on each PR.